Slicer5432/neuro_genesis/README.md

-Bulba bulbavich its my name and we are dolbayobi who make a game on godot
+Bulba bulbavich its my name and we are pupik who make a game on godot